-Welcome to our latest round-up of HubSpot changes.
-When you're a busy marketer, it can be hard to keep up with the many great new features that HubSpot provides.
+Welcome to our latest round-up of HubSpot updates.
+When you're a busy marketer, it can be hard to keep up with the many great new digital marketing tools that HubSpot provides.

 In this edition, we are focusing on:

 - The Google AMP Project

 - Google Analytics on your HubSpot Dashboard

 - Several changes that help with email deliverability

 - Two new integrations: